ChatGPT Just Made AI a Product Engineering Problem

 The org question

 The harder question is who owns AI features in a mobile-first company.
-Most orgs today don't have a clear answer.
-The natural homes are product engineering (because it's about new product features), platform engineering (because it's about infrastructure), data science (because it's about models), or research (because it's about the underlying work).
-All of those are partially right.
-None of them is fully the answer.
+Most orgs don't have a clear answer.
+The natural homes are product engineering, platform engineering, data science, or research, and each is partially right without being the whole answer.

-The shape I would bet on for 2023 is a small AI product engineering team, embedded close to the product surfaces, with platform support for the bridge layer and data structures, and with eval infrastructure as a shared concern.
-The team is product engineering in flavor, not research.
+The shape I would bet on for 2023 is a small AI product engineering team embedded close to the product surfaces, with platform support for the bridge layer and data structures, and eval infrastructure as a shared concern.
+The team is product engineering in flavor.
 Their job is shipping features that work, not advancing the state of the model.

-This is the same shape as the platform-vs-feature ownership question I have written about in the context of modularization and that runs through the mandates-vs-examples argument from last month.
-AI features in mobile are going to need the platform to own the bridge and the feature team to own the surface.
+This is the same platform-vs-feature ownership question I have written about in the context of modularization and that runs through the mandates-vs-examples argument from last month.
+AI features in mobile need the platform to own the bridge and the feature team to own the surface.
 If either side tries to own both, it will go badly.
-The pattern is consistent.

 Where mobile platform engineers should pay attention in Q1 2023